PrimeJunta/numenera/numenera/README.txt

 INSTALLATION INSTRUCTIONS

 Put the contents of ../release/ on your web server at any suitable point, and surf to {webhome}/index.html.

-All paths in the webapp are relative to that point so it should work from the get-go.
-Your browser's security features may prevent running it directly from the filesystem, though.
+Unpack the Font Awesome package into a directory at the same level you put {webhome}.

 OTHER NOTES